Databases for Modern Languages

 NB If you need to access a specific electronic journal and already have the details, go to our A-to-Z electronic journals service and look up the journal title there.

-In order to access these resources off campus, you need to log into Athens first.
-Log into Athens now.
+Remember: In order to access these resources off campus, you need to log into Athens first.

-- Full-text articles are available on many of our databases, but not all.
-If you see the LinkSource icon next to a reference when searching a database, click on this to check whether the article is available as an e-journal and then link to it.
-Alternatively you can check our Library Catalogue to see whether we have the item you want.
+If you see the LinkSource icon next to a reference when searching a database, click on this to check whether the full article is available as an e-journal on another site and then link to it.

 Factiva is an international news database providing an archive of 10,000 sources from 152 countries in 22 languages.
 It covers foreign language newspapers and journals, including: